animaone/macrosilicon_reverse_engineering_journey/README.md

 I captured the USB packets and tried to use the USB with python without success.

 It was when I found the github repository for __ms210x-tools__, which had some functions that allowed me to read and write specific bytes of the device memory.
-Also found the device has an 8051 microcontroller (maybe more than one?)
+Also found the device has an 8051 micro-controller (maybe more than one?)

 Yes?
 I just wanted to play with a driver and suddenly found I could write in the device memory...
 Amazing!